lavollmer/python-study/0-beginner/pythonfunctions.md

 To call a function - To call a function, use the function name followed by parenthesis

 Arguments are the information that pass into a python function

+From a function's perspective:

+A parameter is the variable listed inside the parentheses in the function definition.

+An argument is the value that is sent to the function when it is called.

+## Asterisk Arguments

+If you do not know how many arguments that will be passed into your function, add a * before the parameter name in the function definition.